ncjoes/pdf-suite/README.md

 ## Why Use PDF-Suite?

-Many packages tagged as PDF->* converters are actually *->PDF converters, i.e from other formats to PDF.
+Many packages tagged as PDF converters are actually *->PDF converters, i.e from other formats to PDF.
 PDF Suite, on the other hand, provides a high level of abstraction over the [PopplerPhp](https://github.com/ncjoes/poppler-php) package, making it more easy to convert your PDF files into any of the formats supported by [Poppler utils](poppler.freedesktop.org).
 These supported formats include: